FDA Alert: Celexa May Cause Heart Problems

 The New York State Attorney General began an inquiry into Celexa’s “off-label” use after reports that Forest Pharmaceuticals did not disclose all the results of a failed drug trial in children while promoting a positive drug trial with patients of the same age.

 FDA requires all antidepressant medications to have a "black box" warning about the increased risk of suicide in teenagers and children.
 But, a black box warning does not prohibit the use of antidepressants in children and teenagers.

 If you, or someone you care about, were hurt because of taking Celexa, you need to act quickly.
 When our law firm gets involved with your case, we immediately get to work investigating the cause of your drug reaction and fighting for your legal rights to fair compensation.

 - Do you have a case?
 Find out the criteria we use to determine if you have a legal claim.

 - Do you need a lawyer?
 See how hiring a lawyer gets you a better outcome.

 - How much will it cost?
 You pay nothing unless we win money for you.

-Contact Us for a Free Evaluation of Your Legal Claim
+Contact Us for a Free Consultation of Your Legal Claim

 Please note: All of our lawyers are licensed to practice in the state of Pennsylvania.
 We also have lawyers licensed to practice in Ohio, West Virginia, Maryland, and Virginia and we associate with experienced attorneys in other states.
 In addition, drug-related litigation may involve co-counsel.